jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 **Two paragraphs.** That's all you need.
 The first paragraph introduces the problem and some perspective on the past decade.
-The second paragraph is even shorter, maybe two sentences, where you clearly state the clinical questions that form the goal of this present study.
+The second paragraph is even shorter, maybe two-three sentences, where you clearly state the clinical questions that form the goal of this present study.
+Sometimes you can insert a paragraph between these giving a review 2-3 studies you're comparing against or building from.

 **Don't oversell.** Avoid cliche terms like "novel", "unique", or "first ever".
 It's all been done before in some form or fashion.
 You don't want some